-Learn everything about Chateau Margaux, Margaux First Growth, Bordeaux producer with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau Margaux, First Growth, with wine tasting notes and wine with food pairing tips.
 Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Margaux History, Overview

 It’s amazing when you realize that the birth of what we know of as Chateau Margaux dates back almost 1,000 years!
 In the 12th century, the property was known under the name of “La Mothe de Margaux,” which was reserved for use by royalty.
 However, vineyards were not yet part of the estate in those days.

 The successive owners of La Mothe de Margaux were various people of noble birth.
 When the Lestonnac family took over, the estate started resembling the property we know as Chateau Margaux today.
 Pierre de Lestonnac, in a ten year period, from 1572 to 1582 restructured the property and moved it from growing grain to producing Bordeaux wine.

 The vineyards of Chateau Margaux were fully developed in the 1600’s by the d’Auledes family.
 By the end of the 17th century, the estate of Chateau Margaux grew to 265 hectares.
 One third of that acreage was cultivated for grapes to produce wine.

 Unlike many properties, the vineyards of Chateau Margaux have remained relatively unchanged for centuries.
 To illustrate that point, by 1680, the vineyards consisted of 75 hectares of vines.

 Today, 350 years later, the vineyards are almost the same size with 80 planted hectares of vines, just like it was in 1700.